Jack-Papel/music/README.md

 ### Trying it out

-If you just want to try things out, you can clone this repository - there is a `main.rs` file that is already set up with everything you might need.
+If you just want to try things out, you can clone this repository - there are a few examples that are already set up.

 First, clone the repository: